-As first defined by Solomon (1976), empowerment involves facilitating the clients' connection with their own power and, in turn, being empowered by the very act of reaching across cultural barriers.
-Empowerment refers to the person's ability to do for themselves while advocacy implies doing for the client.
-Even in the act of advocacy, social workers must be careful not to impose their values on clients and must seek to understand what clients mean by advocacy.
+Empowerment has been defined as an intervention, a skill, and a process.
+Hegar and Hunzeker (1988) and McDermott (1989) described empowerment as an effective intervention with oppressed populations.
+Pinderhughes (1983) defined empowerment as an individual feeling of increased power and the capacity to influence forces that affect a person.
+Empowerment refers to enhancing a client's ability to do for himself or herself.
+Empowerment is closely related to advocacy.
+When engaging in advocacy, social workers must be careful not to impose their values on clients and must seek to understand what clients mean by advocacy.
 Respectful collaboration needs to take place to promote mutually agreed-on goals for change.

-Social workers need a range of skills and abilities to advocate for and with clients against the underlying devaluation of cultural experiences related to difference and oppression and power and privilege in the United States.
-The empowerment tradition in social work practice suggests a promotion of the combined goals of consciousness raising and developing a sense of personal power and skills while working toward social change.
+Social workers need commitment and skill to advocate for and with clients against conscious and unconscious devaluation of cultural experiences related to difference, oppression, power, and privilege domestically and globally.
+The empowerment tradition in social work practice suggests a promotion of the combined goals of consciousness raising, education, self-awareness, and the development of a sense of personal power and skills while working toward social change.
 Best practice views this as a process and outcome of the empowerment perspective (Gutiérrez, 1990; Simon, 1994).
-Social workers using this standard will apply an ecosystems perspective and a strengths orientation in practice.
-This means that workers consider client situations as they describe needs in terms of transitory challenges rather than fixed problems.
-According to Gutiérrez and Lewis (1999), empowerment is a model for practice, a perspective and a set of skills and techniques.
-The expectation is that culturally competent social workers reflect these values in their practice.
+Social workers using this standard will apply an ecosystems perspective and a strengths orientation in practice and policy development.
+This means that in describing client needs, workers consider client situations as transitory challenges rather than fixed problems.
+According to Gutiérrez and Lewis (1999), empowerment is a model for practice, a perspective, and a set of skills and techniques.
+Culturally competent social workers reflect these concepts in their practice.